turboapps/docs/building/working_with_containers/containers.md

 > turbo stop <container id>
 ```

-This command kills the **Spoon VM** managing process along with any child processes.
+This command kills the **Turbo VM** managing process along with any child processes.

 You can also explicitly shut down a container from a command window running in the container by typing `exit` or entering Ctrl+C.